Matvey787/myDiffCalculus/README.md

 > [!WARNING]
 > This project is now using only in myProgLanguage </br>
-> Еhis is not an independent project
+> This is not an independent project